 Creeping Inch Plant likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.

 Also known as

-Turtle Vine, Creeping Basket Plant and Pink Panther
+Turtle Vine, Creeping Basket Plant, Pink Panther, Bianca and bubbles

 How to care for Creeping Inch Plant

 Creeping Inch Plant needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Creeping Inch Plant love being close to bright, sunny windows 😎.